 Structural reasons

-For a business to adjust to a changing environment whether due to challenges or progress, restructuring takes place regarding changes in the workforce.
-This can lead to positions becoming redundant.
+When a business adjusts to a changing environment (whether due to challenges or progress), restructuring takes place regarding changes in the workforce, which can lead to positions becoming redundant.
+Structural changes are therefore reflected in the organogram or organisational chart of the business.
 Structural changes can also follow when a business makes strategic changes in terms of its vision and goals.
-When a business makes structural changes, these changes are reflected in the organogram or organisational chart.

 Procedural fairness – following the right procedure